Learning Plan for Quick Mastery

 Exercises, Recommended Time: 1 Day

-An advanced technique for singly linked lists is recursive operations, though this approach is typically only mentioned during interviews.
-In written exams, standard pointer operations are usually sufficient.
+An advanced technique for singly linked lists is recursive operations, though this approach is generally mentioned during interviews.
+In written tests, standard pointer operations are sufficient.

 Core Framework, Recommended Time: 1 Day